DonkoTonev/DonkoTonev/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on a several full-stack projects.
-- 🌱 I’m currently learning Solidity, Java and JavaScript.
+- 🌱 I’m currently learning Solidity.
-- 💬 Ask me about Python, Solidity and JavaScript.
+- 💬 Ask me about Python and Solidity.

 ## 🌐 Socials: